XENONnT

 © XENON Collaboration; XENONnT PMT assembly

-Practice makes perfect (Episode 3/3)
+Practice makes perfect

 At first, some PMTs did not function as required due to the incredibly challenging environment.
 In fact, the experiment was so sensitive that even the tiniest amount of micro-light emission coming from the very material of the PMT was found to create noise.
 To suppress it, Hamamatsu engineers had to replace the materials and add mechanical barriers within the PMTs to ensure the removal of sparks.

 For many years, both sides exchanged and improved, all while the experiment increased in size and in demand.
-Thanks to this continuous customer feedback of performance evaluation and screening tests, the dedicated PMT was considerably enhanced step-by-step and pushed to its technical limits.
+Thanks to this continuous customer feedback on performance evaluation and screening tests, the dedicated PMT was considerably enhanced step-by-step and pushed to its technical limits.

 Ask a question